 You can file an ex parte motion to extend your order (without a hearing) by requesting a new expiration date.
-The motion to extend must be filed with the court that issued the PPO at least 3 days before the order is set to expire (and the court must act on the motion within 3 days after it is filed).
+The motion to extend must be filed with the court that issued the PPO at least three days before the order is set to expire (and the court must act on the motion within three days after it is filed).
 However, even if you don't file the motion to extend on time, you may still be able to start a new PPO proceeding against the abuser.1

 You can file a motion to modify (change) or terminate the personal protection order any time after the personal protection order is issued.2 A hearing would be held where both parties can be present and the judge would decide whether or not to grant your request.